 Book an Appointment: nseyidzade.youcanbook.me

 Nuray Seyidzade was born in Baku, Azerbaijan and immigrated to Brooklyn, NY at the age of six.
 Nuray is proficient in a number of languages including, Russian and Azerbaijani.
-She received a Bachelor of Science in Human Development and a Master of Science in Student Affairs Administration, both from Binghamton university.
+She received a Bachelor of Science in Human Development in 2017 and a Master of Science in Student Affairs Administration in 2019, both from Binghamton University.
 During her time on campus, Nuray served in leadership positions for student organizations such as the Binghamton Association of Mixed Students (BAMS), and the Student Affairs Graduate Association (SAGA).
-Likewise, she worked as a graduate assistant for the Udiversity Educational Institute and as a Program Coordinator for the MRC before moving into her current position as Assistant Director.
+Likewise, she worked as a graduate assistant for the Udiversity Educational Institute and as a Program Coordinator for the MRC before moving into her current position as Assistant Director in 2019.
 In the MRC, she provides support for the Asian and Asian American, and International student populations on campus, oversees the MRC undergraduate internship program, and serves as the primary instructor for the MRC CDCI seminar.
 She also oversees the MRC Culture Squad and student staff hiring process.
-In addition, Nuray serves as the Translation and Interpretation Program (TIP) Coordinator, a volunteer translation program for the Binghamton University campus and surrounding areas.
+In addition, Nuray serves as the MRC Translation and Interpretation Program (TIP) Coordinator, a volunteer translation program for the Binghamton University campus and surrounding areas.